-While wireless providers utilizing Centralized RAN (C-RAN) as a key architectural feature have also realized the benefits of DWDM deployment, which will be a necessity as 5G adoption ratchets capacity demands even further.
-Passive Optical Network (PON) owner/operators have begun to leverage the advantages of DWDM technology overlaid on existing E-PON and G-PON networks delivering Fiber to the Home (FTTH).
+Wireless providers utilizing Centralized RAN (C-RAN) as a key architectural feature have also realized the benefits of DWDM deployment, which will be a necessity as 5G adoption ratchets capacity demands even further.
+Passive Optical Network (PON) owner/operators have begun to leverage this architecture for existing E-PON and G-PON networks delivering Fiber to the Home (FTTH).
 And finally, massive hyperscale and multi-tenant data center (MTDC) operators are deploying high-capacity DWDM solutions in their optical data center interconnect (DCI) networks.

 What is WDM?

 Coarse Wavelength Division Multiplexing (CWDM) uses wavelengths between 1260nm and 1670nm (the O, E, S, C, L and U transmission bands) and allows up to 18 individual channels to be created within this region, carrying any combination of voice, data or video with channels spaced 20nm apart.
-CWDM is a cost-effective solution for relatively low-bandwidth deployments however, because CWDM signals cannot be amplified, there are no broadband optical amplifiers capable of supporting that range, distances are limited to 80km.
+CWDM is a cost-effective solution for relatively low-bandwidth deployments.
+However, because CWDM signals cannot be amplified, there are no broadband optical amplifiers capable of supporting this range and distances are limited to 80km.

 A Dense Wavelength Division Multiplexing (DWDM) solution takes WDM to the next level by decreasing channel spacing to 0.8nm or less and shrinking the operational wavelength range.
 This can produce 80 or more channels or lanes of traffic, opening the door to more high speed, high bandwidth applications.

 Passive DWDM network architecture begins with a transponder or transceiver accepting data inputs of various traffic types and protocols.
-This transponder performs the essential function of mapping input data onto an individual DWDM wavelength.
-Each individual wavelength is fed to an optical multiplexer (MUX) which filters and combines multiple wavelengths onto a single output port for transmission over the main/core/common DWDM fiber.
-At the receiving end wavelengths can then be separated to isolate the individual channels by using an optical demultiplexer (De-MUX), each channel is then routed to the appropriate client-side output through an additional wavelength matched transponder.
+This transponder performs the essential function of mapping input data onto individual wavelengths.
+Each wavelength is fed to an optical multiplexer (MUX) which filters and combines multiple signals into a single output port for transmission over the main/core/common DWDM fiber.
+At the receiving end, wavelengths can then be separated to isolate the individual channels by using an optical demultiplexer (De-MUX).
+Each channel is then routed to the appropriate client-side output through an additional wavelength matched transponder.

 Because DWDM technology overlaps the CWDM frequency band, a “hybrid” solution can also be selected.
-This type of hybrid system leaves the CWDM MUX and deMUX hardware in place, inserting DWDM wavelengths on top of existing channels in the 1530 to 1550nm range, thereby creating up to 28 additional channels.
-A hybrid CWDM/DWDM system can provide a significant capacity boost without requiring new fiber installation or wholesale infrastructure changes for a company.
+This type of system leaves the CWDM MUX and deMUX hardware in place, inserting DWDM wavelengths on top of existing channels in the 1530 to 1550nm range, creating up to 28 additional channels.
+This type of hybrid system can provide a significant capacity boost without requiring new fiber installation or wholesale infrastructure changes for a company.